ceramicnetwork/peerlist/README.md

 > **⚠️  If you're running a Cermic node, you need to add your node to this list.
 If you don't, then other nodes on the network will be unable to read Ceramic documents or commits created on your node**

 ## Adding your node
 Submit a pull request to this repository adding the *multiaddress* of your node to the correct peerlist file.
 Before you do so, make sure that the correct port is open so that other peers can make connections to your node.
 Peerlist files are organized by name of the Ceramic network.
-Currently, there is only one peerlist:
+Currently, there are three peerlists:

+- **[`mainnet.json`](mainnet.json)**: A list of nodes that run the `mainnet` Ceramic network
 - **[`testnet-clay.json`](testnet-clay.json)**: A list of nodes that run the `testnet-clay` Ceramic network
+- **[`dev-unstable.json`](dev-unstable.json)**: A list of nodes that run the `dev-unstable` Ceramic network

-Please add the maintainers below as reviewers for your PR.
+Please add one of the maintainers below as reviewers for your PR.
 They will do their best to merge PRs as soon as they come in.
 If you need more immediate assistance, reach out on [Discord](https://chat.ceramic.network) and include the URL of your PR.

 ### Find your *multiaddress*
 When you start the Ceramic daemon you will get an output that looks something like this: